tardate/LittleArduinoProjects/Radio/LPD433/RFDoorbell/README.md

 ## Construction

-I put the receiver circuit on a small piece of protoboard and mounted in a probject box with a speaker and a micro-USB adapter (for power only)
+I put the receiver circuit on a small piece of protoboard and mounted in a project box with a speaker and a micro-USB adapter (for power only)

 ![build_rx_1](./assets/build_rx_1.jpg?raw=true)